BandWebsite/HS-Music/README.md

 # website
-my first website, a website for a celebrity.
+my first website, a website for a celebrity, with many different features.